Pradeepneela-github/osapiens-qa-careers-test/README.md

 - Add Allure or custom reporters for richer insights
 - Integrate Slack or email notifications for failures
 - Use matrix strategy to test across multiple Node versions or environments

+##  Issue found:

+- On the careers page (https://careers.osapiens.com/), when the user clicks on 'View Jobs' on the top right corner, the header title is displayed by trimming off half of the title (refer Image in Screenshots file)